augustl/halt/README.md

 This means data can safely be shared across processes.
 The only thing that needs protection are the atoms.
 If you have a value and want another process/sandbox to see it, just pass it in.
 It's guaranteed by HALT to be immutable.

 Garbage collection will also be interesting when everything is immutable.
-How much synchronization and stop-the-world do you need when all values are immutable?
-None at all!
+Perhaps heap defragmentation without stop-the-world is possible?

 Process forking will also be easy.
 In traditional operating systems, very clever copy-on-write semantics make a fork no-op, memory will only be coped ince the parent or child process mutates it.
 When everything is immutable, though, the only thing that needs monitoring is the atoms.
 Since there will probably be few of them per process (in the low 100s), the plan for now is to just copy all the atoms on fork.
 Since everything else is immutable, no further copying should  be needed.